TommyTran732/QubesOS-Scripts/Thinkpad P53.md

 ### Redundant VM storage

-Make encrypted partition `/dev/nvme1n1p1` as `cryptdata1` and `/dev/nvme2n1p1` as `cryptdata2`.
+Make encrypted partition `/dev/nvme1n1p1` and `/dev/nvme2n1p1`.
 If the same passphrase as `/dev/nvme0n1p1` is used for encryption, all 3 drives will be unlocked with just 1 prompt during boot.

-To get the filesystem UUID of `cryptdata1` and `cryptdata2`, run
+To get the filesystem UUIDs of of the 2 CRYPTO_LUKS filesystems, run

 ```bash
 lsblk -o NAME,UUID